July 2006

 Though you won’t find it in some of the sanitized versions lining the shelves of the children’s section of the library, an unmistakable strain of sheer brutality runs through the traditional folk and fairy tales.
 It’s frank and unapologetic, this element of violence and cruelty—naked and unadorned.
 Anyone even moderately familiar with the work of the Brothers Grimm, for instance, knows how truly grim the Grimms can be.
 Perhaps this is one of the reasons J. R. R. Tolkein suggested that fairy tales were never really meant for the nursery.
 Their outlook in life is far too broad—and too realistic—for that. –Jim Ware, God of the Fairy Tale, pp. 49-50.

 I really like this book, and it will probably wind up in my collection.
 In this chapter, “Savage World: The Cruelty of Fallen Creation,” Ware reminds us that the brutality and savageness of our world today is nothing new.
 This world has been a brutal place to live in since the Fall.
 We live in a fallen and corrupt world where evil lives, and there are no guarantees of safely making it through the forest, down the street, or across the parking lot.
-In “Hansel and Gretel” we see parental abadonment, child abuse, torture, and cannibalism.
+In “Hansel and Gretel” we see parental abandonment, child abuse, torture, and cannibalism.
 Themes with a familiar ring to them.
-Ware goes on to note brutality in other fairy and folk tales: the giant telling Jack that he will make bread out of Jack’s ground bones, the wolf and Little Red Riding Hood, and the tales of Mr. Fox and Robber Bridgroom who lured young, beautiful women into their lavish homes only to murder them.
+Ware goes on to note brutality in other fairy and folk tales: the giant telling Jack that he will make bread out of Jack’s ground bones, the wolf and Little Red Riding Hood, and the tales of Mr. Fox and Robber Bridegroom who lured young, beautiful women into their lavish homes only to murder them.

-Ware says, “The point here is not to terrify or titllate.
+Ware says, “The point here is not to terrify or titillate.
 Nor is it to echo the all-to-familiar alarmist message that society today is somehow worse than it’s ever been.
 On the contrary, what ‘Hansel and Gretel’ and the rest of the fairy tales teach us is that terror, cruelty, and savagery are simply ‘business as usual’ in a tainted and fallen world.
 We shouldn’t be surprised” (p.
 51).

 Ware notes that Jesus knew this as well.
 He warned his disciples that his followers would have trouble in this world.
 John reminds that “the whole world lies under the sway of the wicked one” (1 John 5:19).
 Christians should be the least surprised over how brutal and savage this world can be.
 Christians in other parts of the world aren’t surprised.
 The ones who are suffering persecution for their faith, and have to leave family when they become a Christian to survive, know the truth of Jesus’ words and of fairy tales.